Adam Kinniburgh

 Get in touch with us, either through our Support Team or via your sales rep, and we can help you do this for real via a generous Enterprise trial.
 Connect all your plugins, build a load of dashboards, go crazy with monitoring, and just see what it looks like.

-I hope this helps demystify Objects and Queries.
+I hope this helps demystify Users, Shared Dashboards, Queries, and Objects.